johnmuteba/UJ--Introduction-to-Coding/COURSE_DESCRIPTION.md

 ## Conclusion

-This course represents more than just learning to code—it's about acquiring the tools and mindset needed to thrive in the data-driven future of financial engineering.
+This course represents more than just learning to code; it's about acquiring the tools and mindset needed to thrive in the data-driven future of financial engineering.
 By combining rigorous programming training with financial domain knowledge, students are prepared to become leaders in the evolving landscape of financial technology and quantitative finance.

 ---

-**University of Johannesburg**
-Faculty of Economic and Financial Sciences
+**John Weirstrass MUTEBA MWAMBA, Ph.D.**
-Master of Financial Engineering Programme
+For the Master of Financial Engineering Programme, U.J.

-© 2025 University of Johannesburg
+© 2025 Analytics Research Group